DRincs-Productions/pixi-vn-tester/README.md

 This command will create a `dist` folder with the files necessary to run the application.
 You can deploy this folder to a web server.

-You can read more about the possibilities of distribution in the [Pixi’VN documentation](https://pixi-vn.web.app/advanced/distribution.html).
+You can read more about the possibilities of hosting in the [Pixi’VN documentation](https://pixi-vn.web.app/advanced/distribution.html#hosting).

 ## Keyboard shortcuts (hotkeys)